• Skip to primary navigation

 Srdjan Randjelovic/Shutterstock

-[Related: How Bodybuilding is Judged, Different Divisions, and Scoring]
+[Related: How Bodybuilding is Judged]

 This is important to remember as you begin your strength training journey.
 Pushing your body too hard can result in CNS fatigue, which results in your brain, not sending messages to your body as quickly.
 This, of course, impacts your performance but can also result in poor sleeping patterns, irritability, and loss of appetite.
 (5)